Moors Traverse®

 • The finish is on the shoreline at Robin Hood’s Bay (HERE)

 There will be a small group of the Event Team ready and waiting on the shoreline finish to welcome and congratulate all finishers.
-Finishers will need to return back up the hill to the Fylingdales Village Hall where all the post race admin is completed.
+Finishers have the option to return back up the hill to the Fylingdales Village Hall where there will be refreshments available, if they wish.

 Fylingdales Village Hall, Robin Hood's Bay, Whitby YO22 4RA